Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

-The result appears to be conceptually even simpler than the recent kernel-reflection method, which instead solves a padded linear system over an expanded Hilbert space~\cite{Dalzell2024shortcut}.
+This appears to be conceptually even simpler than the recent kernel-reflection method, which instead solves a padded linear system over an expanded Hilbert space~\cite{Dalzell2024shortcut}.
 Of course, one needs to estimate the solution norm to a constant multiplicative accuracy before running either approach.
 This can be achieved using either the method of~\cite{Dalzell2024shortcut} which makes optimal queries to the coefficient matrix, or our Tunable VTAA which makes optimal queries to the initial state preparation and nearly optimal uses of the coefficient matrix.

-Observe that the preconditioned coefficient matrix $SA$ can be block encoded with no query overhead, if we choose the initial ancilla state as the preconditioner.
-We utilize this observation to reduce the cost of initial state preparation in differential equation solvers, ground state preparators and eigenvalue processors, nearly matching or outperforming the state of the art.
-This refutes the widely held beliefs that linear-system-based differential equation solvers and eigenvalue estimators necessarily require more queries to the initial state oracles than their alternatives~\cite{Fang2023timemarchingbased,AnChildsLin23,Zhang2024Nonnormal}.
-Of independent interest, we also get a block-encoded eigenvalue transformation algorithm with $\mathbf{O}(n)$ scaling in degree of the target polynomial, whereas the best previous result was $\mathbf{O}(n^{1.5})$.
+Observe that the preconditioned coefficient matrix $SA$ can be block encoded without querying $O_b$, if the initial state is in tensor product $\ket{0}\ket{b}$ and we choose the ancilla state $\ket{0}\otimes I$ as the preconditioner.
+We utilize this observation to reduce the cost of initial state preparation in solving differential equations, preparing ground states of operators with real spectra and processing eigenvalues of non-normal matrices, nearly matching or outperforming the state of the art.
+This refutes the widely held belief that linear-system-based differential equation solvers and eigenvalue estimators necessarily require more queries to the initial state oracle than their alternatives~\cite{Fang2023timemarchingbased,AnChildsLin23,Zhang2024Nonnormal}.
+Of independent interest, we also get a block-encoded eigenvalue transformation algorithm with $\mathbf{O}(n)$ scaling in degree of the target polynomial, whereas the best previous result was $\mathbf{O}(n^{1.5})$~\cite[Section 5.2]{QEVP}.
 See \tab{precond} for a summary of applications of the block preconditioning technique.

 We summarize in~\sec{prelim} preliminaries required to understand our algorithms, and include in~\sec{discuss} a brief recap of the main result and a collection of questions for future work.